Background

 • Train and Walk

-Take a train from London Waterloo to Guildford Station, a journey of approximately 35 to 40 minutes.
-From the station, enjoy a 10 to 15-minute walk through Guildford’s High Street to reach Guildford Castle.
-The walk is on paved urban terrain, suitable for most travelers.
+Take a train from London Waterloo to Guildford station, a journey of approximately 35 to 40 minutes.
+From Guildford station, it is a 10 to 15-minute walk through the town center and High Street to reach Guildford Castle.
+The walk is on paved streets and suitable for most travelers.

 • Bus Service